pubnub/pubnub-mcp-server/resources/sdk_docs/dart_objects.md

 #### Response

-Returns RemoveUuidMetadataResult without actionable data; errors throw exceptions.
+removeUUIDMetadata() returns RemoveUuidMetadataResult with no actionable data; errors throw an exception.

 ## Channel

 ### Get metadata for all channels

-Returns a paginated list of Channel Metadata objects, optionally including the custom data object.
+Returns a paginated list of Channel Metadata objects, optionally including custom data.

 #### Method(s)